Niue Country Summary

 Economy

-Niue's economy is classified as an upper-middle-income self-governing territory, heavily reliant on tourism, agriculture, and foreign aid, with a GDP of approximately NZ$17 million as of 2003.
-Key agricultural exports include taro, vanilla, and noni, while fisheries are developed through joint ventures aimed at processing fresh fish for export.
-The government actively seeks to diversify the economy and improve infrastructure, particularly in tourism, by offering incentives to attract foreign investment.
+Niue's economy is classified as an upper-middle-income territory, primarily driven by tourism, agriculture, and foreign aid, with a GDP of approximately NZ$17 million as of 2003.
+Agriculture remains vital, focusing on key exports like taro, vanilla, and noni, while the fisheries sector is being developed through joint ventures aimed at processing fish for export.
+The investment climate is relatively stable, supported by New Zealand's economic assistance, and the government actively encourages foreign investment in tourism through tax incentives, while also striving to diversify the economy and enhance infrastructure.